-Due to ongoing uncertainty around public gatherings and the advance planning needed to stage a play, the Guild will not be presenting The Lion in Winter this summer.
-More information can be found here.
+Due to ongoing uncertainty around public gatherings and the advance planning needed to stage a play, the Guild is still determining when we can present The Lion in Winter this summer.

 The Lion in Winter depicts the tumultuous relationship between Henry II of England and his wife, Eleanor of Aquitaine.
 With Eleanor recently released from prison, and their three sons arriving to spend time with the family on holiday, the question looms: who will be the next heir to the throne?
 Fraught with intrigue, each family member schemes to usurp the other.
 This delightfully wicked and ferociously funny drama by James Goldman investigates the balance between family roles and power structures, and how all can go sour when the chips are down.
 Directed by Rachel Haider.

 Henry II, King of England – Jonathan Larson

 Eleanor of Aquitaine, Henry’s wife – Pauline Jennings